 The Commercial Building Disclosure (CBD) Program requires energy efficiency information to be provided in most cases when commercial office space of 1000 square metres or more is offered for sale or lease.
 The aim is to improve the energy efficiency of Australia's large office buildings and to ensure prospective buyers and tenants are informed.
-It was established by the Building Energy Efficiency Disclosure Act 2010 and is managed by the Australian Government Department of Industry, Science, Energy and Resources.
+It was established by the Building Energy Efficiency Disclosure Act 2010 and is managed by the Australian Government Department of Climate Change, Energy, the Environment and Water.

 A short, 90-second video outlining the CBD Program can be found here.

 On this page: